Cyfrin/aderyn/CONTRIBUTING.md

 Once you submit your PR:

 - We may ask questions, request additional information, or ask for changes to be made before a PR can be merged.
-Just so you know, these are to make the PR clear for everyone involved and aim to create a frictionless interaction process.
+These are to clarify the PR for everyone involved and create a frictionless interaction process.
 - As you update your PR and apply changes, mark each conversation resolved.

 Once the PR is approved, we'll "squash-and-merge" to keep the git commit history clean.